tx00-web-en/Learning-Material-And-Tasks/material/fe-pair-programming/README.md

 4. After **each iteration**, make sure to commit your changes with a [relevant message](./github-push-pull.md#commit-messages), such as: **"Extract Navbar section, convert to JSX, and create NavBar component."**
 4. In your reflection journal, provide the link to the created repository.
 5. Keep the repository private until Sunday.
+6. Include in your reflection journal the style you used during the pair programming session.
+For reference, here’s a brief introduction to the different styles of pair programming: [The Different Styles of Pair Programming](https://www.drovio.com/blog/the-different-styles-of-pair-programming/).

 ## Instructions